zubinchopra/portaldocs/portal-sdk/generated/top-legacy-parts.md

 <a name="parts-best-practices-loading-indicators"></a>
 #### Loading indicators

 Loading indicators should be consistently applied across all blades and parts of the extension.
-To achieve this:
+For no-PDL, this is demonstrated in the sample located at  [https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).
+The steps for TypeScript and PDL are as follows.

 * Call `container.revealContent()` to limit the time when the part displays  **blocking loading** indicators.
+For more information, see [portalfx-parts-revealContent.md](portalfx-parts-revealContent.md).

-* Return a `Promise` from the `onInputsSet` method that reflects all data-loading for the part.
+* Return a `Promise` from the `onInitialize` method that reflects all data-loading for the part.
 Return the `Promise` from the blade if it is locked or is of type  `<TemplateBlade>`.

+* The extension can return a data-loading Promise directly from `onInitialize`, but it will receive compile errors when it attempts to return the result of a call to `queryView.fetch(...)`, `entityView.fetch(...)`, `Base.Net.ajax2(...)`, as in the following code.

+    ```
+    public onInitialize() {
+        public { container, model, parameters } = this.context;
+        public view = model.websites.createView(container);

+        // Returns MsPortalFx.Base.PromiseV and not the required Q.Promise<any>.
+        return view.fetch(parameters.websiteId).then(...);
+    }
+    ```

+    The FX data-loading APIs return a `MsPortalFx.Base.PromiseV` type that is not compatible with the `Q.Promise` type expected for `onInitialize`.
+To workaround this shortcoming of the FX data-loading APIs, use the following code until these APIs are revised.
+    ```
+        ...
+        return Q(view.fetch(...)).then(...);
+        ...
+    ```

+    This application of `Q(...)`  coerces the data-loading Promise into the return type expected for `onInitialize`.

-* Do not return a `Promise` from the `onInputsSet` method previous to the loading of all part data if it removes loading indicators.
+* For PDL, do not return a `Promise` from the `onInputSet` method previous to the loading of all part data if it removes loading indicators.
 The part will seem to be broken or unresponsive if no **loading** indicator is displayed while the data is loading, as in the following code.

 ```ts
 public onInputsSet(inputs: MyPartInputs): Promise {